ma1co/PMCADemo/README.md

 * Press the enter button to flash the card LED in different speeds
 * Press the trash button to exit

+### Playback ###
+Displays the images on your SD card.

+* Use the up / down keys to select an image
+* Press the enter button to display it
+* Press the trash button to exit

 ## The Framework ##
 This app uses several Sony custom APIs.
 They can be found in *android_ext2.fsimg* under the *framework* folder.
 To enable simple compilation of this app, java stubs were generated.
 They can be found in the *framework* folder of this repository and are included as a `provided` project dependency.